fenago/machine-learning/lab_guides/lab_3.md

 **2. How on earth did you come up with the scoring system?
 And what would we do if instead of 6 houses, we have thousands of them?**

-Yes, this is the main question we address on this chapter!
+Yes, this is the main question we address on this lab!
 When we have 6 houses, the problem of drawing a line that goes close to them is simple, but if we have thousands of houses, this gets hard.
-What we do in this chapter is to device an algorithm, or a procedure, for the computer to find a good line.
+What we do in this lab is to device an algorithm, or a procedure, for the computer to find a good line.

 **3. Why did you only use the number of rooms to predict the price of the house?
 I can think of other features like size, number of floors, number of parking spots, crime rate in the area, school quality, distance to a highway, etc.**

 Absolutely.
 The price of a house doesn’t just depend on the number of houses, the location matters, the size matters, etc. All of these, and many more, are valid features.
-In this chapter we use only one feature so that we can plot the prices and draw a line through them.
+In this lab we use only one feature so that we can plot the prices and draw a line through them.
 But in real life, we would be predicting the price using lots of features, and the formulas we get will be very similar, except with a lot more variables.